ArNeo-VR/EDVA/README.md

 \
 &nbsp;

-## Applications Windows
+## Applications for Windows
 - [NIRCMD](https://www.nirsoft.net/utils/nircmd.html) [NirCmd is a small command-line utility that allows you to do some useful tasks without displaying any user interface.]

 &nbsp;

 ### Other documents
-- [VoiceAttack : EDBinds](https://docs.google.com/spreadsheets/d/1LesTitHgI9L5cXfF-hgUVSKH4joeWj1AUAZWi--_GSI/edit) (Google sheet) Variable key-presses used in voice attack for the E:D key-stoke commands.
+- [VoiceAttack : EDBinds](https://docs.google.com/spreadsheets/d/1LesTitHgI9L5cXfF-hgUVSKH4joeWj1AUAZWi--_GSI/edit) (Google sheet) variable-hoykeys used in voice attack for the E:D key-stoke commands.

 \
 \
 &nbsp;